Maternity Hospitals of Lake Macquarie

 |Nurse Ellen Torrance||Glen Ayr||Apple Tree Road West Wallsend.|

-Midwifery in the Lower Hunter River district 1940-1960: Female entrepreneurial activities in a masculine work world / Paula Watts and John Ramsland.
-Article from the Journal of the Royal Australian Historical Society, Volume 88 Part2, December 2002
+Watts, Paula & Ramsland, John 2002, Midwifery in the Lower Hunter District, 1940-1960: female entrepreneurial activities in a masculine work world, Royal Australian Historical Society, Volume 88 Part 2, December 2002

 This work by Lake Macquarie City Library is licensed under a Creative Commons Attribution-NonCommercial-NoDerivs 3.0 Unported License